saymrwulf/transformers/notes.md

-2018-03-09T08:00:00 - Refactor for clarity, might break a few tests though (transformers) 2018-03-09T05:04:00 - Quick fix, referencing a known issue from the official repo (transformers) 2018-04-09T18:14:00 - Refactor for clarity, might break a few tests though (transformers)
+2018-03-09T08:00:00 - Refactor for clarity, might break a few tests though (transformers) 2018-03-09T05:04:00 - Quick fix, referencing a known issue from the official repo (transformers) 2018-04-09T18:14:00 - Refactor for clarity, might break a few tests though (transformers) 2018-04-12T07:40:00 - Minor doc updates: linking to article on quantization (transformers)